virag8/SQEDemoChallengeUI/README.md

 7. Make sure you can run the DemoTest and chrome launches.
 You may need to update the chromedriver in /src/test/resources/chromedriver/ to the version that works with your browser https://chromedriver.chromium.org/

-#### Expectations
-We will be evaluating
-1. Quality of test cases
-2. Variety  of testing types (examples: boundary, happy path, negative, etc)
-3. Code structure and organization
-4. Naming conventions
-5. Code readability
-6. Code modularity

 #### Exercise
 1. Use the site at the index.html